NYC Public Schools Plan to Give COVID-19 Shots to Elementary Students

 Amazon Pulls Plug on New York Headquarters, Promises to Continue With Nashville, Virginia Sites

 The Big Apple has taken a big bite out of big tech, with the world’s largest e-commerce site announcing Thursday it would not build its second headquarters in New York City.
 The massive retailer/cloud computing firm faced a battle from some politicians and others in New York over nearly $3 billion in tax incentives, Breitbart said.
 Amazon was poised to bring 25,000 jobs to New York with a $2.5 billion investment in offices.
 The decision will not affect the planned office space for Arlington, Virginia, and the center in Nashville, Breitbart said.
 New York Mayor Bill de Blasio tweeted, “You have to be tough to make it in New York City.
 We gave Amazon the opportunity to be a good neighbor and do business in the greatest city in the world.
 Instead of working with the community, Amazon threw away that opportunity.”
 You have to be tough to make it in New York City.
 We gave Amazon the opportunity to be a good neighbor and do business in the greatest city in the world.
-Instead of working with the community, Amazon threw away that opportunity. — Mayor Bill de Blasio (@NYCMayor) February 14, 2019 Amazon said in a statement it…
+Instead of working with the community, Amazon threw away that opportunity. — Mayor Eric Adams (@NYCMayor) February 14, 2019 Amazon said in a statement it would…

 Read the full story